lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 marie@compute$ singularity pull pytorch:21.08-py3.sif docker://nvcr.io/nvidia/pytorch:21.08-py3
 ```

-Now you have a fully functional PyTorch container.
+Now, you have a fully functional PyTorch container.

 Please pay attention, using srun directly on the shell will lead to
 background by using batch jobs.